-Frequently asked questions (FAQ) · Cloudflare Firewall Rules docs
+Firewall Rules FAQ

 Caution about potentially blocking bots

-When you create a Firewall rule with a Block, Challenge (Captcha), or JS Challenge action, you might unintentionally block traffic from known bots.
+When you create a firewall rule with a Block, Legacy CAPTCHA, JS Challenge, or Managed Challenge (Recommended) action, you might unintentionally block traffic from known bots.
 Specifically, this might affect search engine optimization (SEO) and website monitoring when trying to enforce a mitigation action based on URI, path, host, ASN, or country.

-See How do I create an exception to exclude certain requests from being blocked or challenged?
+Refer to How do I create an exception to exclude certain requests from being blocked or challenged? .

 Bots currently detected